A curious, Australian spread known as Vegemite gives a mouthwatering, savory-salty flavor to this recipe. Make Vegemite and Cheddar Muffins.

 - Whisk together the milk, eggs, melted butter and Vegemite in a medium bowl.
 The Vegemite is very thick so scrape down the sides of the bowl several times to make sure it is all incorporated.

-- Divide the batter evenly between the 8 greased or lined muffin wells - they should ¾ to completely full.
+- Divide the batter evenly between the 8 greased or lined muffin wells—they should be ¾ full to completely full.
 Sprinkle the remaining Cheddar cheese over the tops along with a little black pepper.

 - Place the pan in the oven and bake the muffins for 15-17 minutes.
-The tops should be browned, but not too dark - so watch the muffins closely during the last few minutes.
+The tops should be browned, but not too dark—watch the muffins closely during the last few minutes.
 A toothpick inserted in the muffins should come out clean.

 - Remove the pan from the oven and allow the muffins to cool in the pan for 5 minutes.
 Run a knife along the inside edges of the cups to release the muffins and place them on a cooling rack.